danjunipero/weak-tie-opp-structure/README.md

 3. PoIs & classification

     OSM features reduced to representative points and classified into five social-use categories (plus transit and other).
-Deduping prevents overcounting multi-tagged places.

 4. Grids
     - Viz grid: fixed cell size for LUM and residential origin sampling.
-There is an optional clip to streets via buffered walk-network.
+There is an optional clip to streets using a buffered walk network.
     - Adaptive AUI grid: cell size chosen so expected PoIs per cell ≈ `target_pois_per_cell`, clamped by `[cell_min_m, cell_max_m]`.

 5. Indicators

-    - AUI_raw / AUI* on the adaptive grid; optional AUI* on the network via along-edge sampling.
+    - AUI_raw / AUI* on the adaptive grid (optional AUI* on the network with along-edge sampling).
-    - NUS: `nus_method` of either "nodes_all" (evaluate every node) or "segments_sampled" (sample points along edges every sample_step_m and snap to nearest node).
+    - NUS: `nus_method` of either "nodes_all" (evaluate every node) or "segments_sampled" (sample points along edges every `sample_step_m` and snap to the nearest node).
     - Access Gini from the reachable PoI counts.
     - Route entropy, coverage from k-shortest paths between sampled residential origins and sampled PoIs.
-    - CPP via OD shortest paths with a toy diurnal weighting, yields per-edge loads and concentration stats.
+    - CPP via OD shortest paths with a toy diurnal weighting, outputs per-edge loads and concentration stats.

 ## Configuration